mjdrushton/atsim-potentials/docs/potentials/eam_tabulation.rst

   :pyobject: makeEmbed

-Lists of :class:`.EAMPotential` and :class:`.Potential` objects are created and returned as a tuple by the ``makePotentialObjects()`` function within :download:`eam_example2a.py`.
+Lists of :class:`~atsim.potentials.EAMPotential` and :class:`~atsim.potentials.Potential` objects are created and returned as a tuple by the ``makePotentialObjects()`` function within :download:`eam_example2a.py`.
 Before invoking the factory functions we just defined, the model parameters are assigned to easily identifiable variables within this function:

 .. literalinclude:: eam_example2a.py
   :lines: 58-121

-Now the functions required by the :class:`.EAMPotential` instances for Al and Cu can be created:
+Now the functions required by the :class:`~atsim.potentials.EAMPotential` instances for Al and Cu can be created:

 .. literalinclude:: eam_example2a.py
   :lines: 93-99

-Now these are wrapped up in :class:`.EAMPotential` objects to give the ``eamPotentials`` list:
+Now these are wrapped up in :class:`~atsim.potentials.EAMPotential` objects to give the ``eamPotentials`` list:

 .. literalinclude:: eam_example2a.py
   :lines: 102-104

-Similarly, using the ``makePairPotAA()`` and ``makePairPotAB()`` function factories the :class:`.Potential` objects required for the tabulation are defined:
+Similarly, using the ``makePairPotAA()`` and ``makePairPotAB()`` function factories the :class:`~atsim.potentials.Potential` objects required for the tabulation are defined:

 .. literalinclude:: eam_example2a.py
   :lines: 106-119